 - Using the wrong temperature in relation to humidity levels

 Have you ever received a product that had a mystery speck or two etched in the material?
 The tiniest speck of hair, dust or lint can mess up the final product.
 In fact, defects are most often caused by contamination.

 There are several things a manufacturing facility can do to limit the chance of dust or dirt contaminating the product.

 For one, powder coating rooms should rely on filtered air with air moving out of the room instead of into it.
 That way dust from other parts of the building aren’t floating in and contaminating the product.

-Secondly, the conveyer chain should be sheltered from the part below it using a sanitary pan is set up to catch these contaminants as they fall.
+Secondly, the conveyor chain should be sheltered from the part below it using a sanitary pan is set up to catch these contaminants as they fall.
 That way as the dirt builds up on the chain it doesn’t fall right out onto the product.

 Employees may also be required to wear lint free jumpsuits and hair nets.
 Even the tiniest specks of thread from clothing can cause issue.

 It’s not just dirt and clothing particles that can contaminate a product.
 If more than one product is being made at the same plant, the colors from one powder supplier can contaminate the room or oven that another supplier is using with different powder coating.